top of page

 Sports Performance, and Sports Medicine Units.
 Essentially, as the title says, we make sure our

-athletes have a good student-athlete experience that they feel supported.
+athletes have a good student-athlete experience and that they feel supported.
 I also handle our DEI

 efforts; we’ve worked really hard to be intentional about diversifying our staff to make sure all

-our student-athletes, staff, coaches, and administrators feel included regardless of their identity is.
+our student-athletes, staff, coaches, and administrators feel included regardless of their identity.

 NDUR: What were your initial thoughts when you first learned about NDUR?